This page is also availabel in: Spanish

 The museum holds an auditorium, a room for temporary exhibits, library, photography room, bookstore and cafeteria.
 Other educational services include guided tours, services for school groups, audio-guides, a sound library, and spaces for cultural events, conferences and concerts.

-This has been the home of numerous exhibitions over the years.
+This has been the home of many exhibitions over the years.